Fargo Public Schools: Curriculum

 In 2011, the Fargo Public Schools was awarded a 5-year certification as an accredited school district by the North Central Association Commission on Accreditation and School Improvement.
 Its curriculum and education delivery is guided by a Strategic Plan developed in 2000, which focuses on seven goals: academic performance, the arts, character, citizenship, communication, life skills, and self-reliance.

 The district offers high school students 213 courses within 25 curriculum areas.
-Advanced Placement (AP) courses include biology, calculus, chemistry, computer science, economics, government, physics, psychology, and Statistics in addition to language and the arts.
+Advanced Placement (AP) courses include AP Biology, AP Calculus, AP Chemistry, AP Computer Science, AP Economics, AP United States Government and Politics, AP Physics, AP Psychology, and AP Statistics in addition to language and the arts.
 Career & Technical Education curriculum in the Fargo Public Schools includes automotive, industrial, graphic arts, manufacturing, and information technologies.

 Through its special education department, the school district serves over 1,300 children with special needs, ages 3–21.

 Other academic and extracurricular programming offered by the district includes gifted services, summer school, remedial learning, arts education, and latch-key programs through the YMCA and Fargo-Moorhead Youth Commission.

 At the middle level, the district offers an Individualized Learning Center (ILC) program, where the student receives differentiated instruction (tailoring a pupil's teaching to his or her learning needs) in a small group setting for the purposes of tutoring or homework.
 Service learning (community volunteerism) is sometimes a part of the ILC experience, depending on location.